 Once again the profoundly stupid hero learns that you should not fuck with the past, and apparently at the end there is a sappy reunion between him and his would-have-been girlfriend and oh my god are you fucking kidding me.
 Did someone kill Stephen King and replace him with Mitch Albom?

 I can count on one hand all the books I’ve never finished.
 Well, now it’s probably two hands.
 I am not going to finish this book.
 And not because I find the baby boomer wish fulfillment sad and empty.
 Not because the gender and race politics are dodgy (I have read pretty much all his other books, so that is not unexpected).
 Not because it’s a lame idea that’s badly executed, and not because the book is one lengthy cliche.
 Because more so than any of these things or all of them put together, this book is just fucking dull.
-It is the literary equivalent of that guy at the party who’s not especially offensive, he’s just a bit of a knob in addition to not being at all interesting, so when he sidles over to tell you about his family history project (or his novel), you pretend you have to use the toilet and then go talk to someone outside.
+It is the literary equivalent of that guy at the party who’s not especially offensive, just a self-indulgent knob, so when he sidles over to tell you about his family history project (or his novel), you pretend you have to use the toilet and then go talk to someone outside.